 Growing up, we were so lucky to have some amazing desserts and pastries, especially at Christmas.
 If you have read my story, you’ll know that my great great great Grandfather used to own a bakery.
 Unfortunately I didn't have the pleasure to know him, but it was my Grandmother who carried on the baking.
-As a kid I remember her delivering fresh baked cookies, cakes and sweet pastries during the holidays.
+As a kid I remember her making fresh baked goodies for the holiday.

 Makes 12-15 slices

 - 1 bag of MinusG The Best Ever!
 Chocolate Cake Mix

 - 1/2 cup milk or milk substitute

 - 1 tbsp + 2 1/2 tsp granulated sugar

 - 2 c. + 2 Tbsp confectioner sugar